ADirin/OTP1_LectureMaterial/Week 5/introduction to Jenkins.md

 - After successfully run the
 ![Jenkins Run](/Images/jenkinsRun.JPG)

+1. Open your web browser.
-- Go to `http://localhost:8080/` or the appropriate Jenkins server URL.
+2. Go to `http://localhost:8080/` or the appropriate Jenkins server URL.
+3. Log in using your admin credentials.

 ![Jenkins Run](/Images/jenkinsBrowser.jpg)